ximzavivka/bot/README.md

-InstaBot
+Bot
 ========

-This Instagram bot was developed with the purpose of making your Instagram profile more visible to people with similar interests.
+This bot was developed with the purpose of making your Instagram profile more visible to people with similar interests.
 The bot will visit hashtag pages of your choice and select photos that meet a certain condition.
 Then, it visits the owner of these photos and if the person meets a 2nd condition, the bot will like its first `n` photos.